masud-technope/NLP2API-Replication-Package/README.md

 - **dataset/question-norm-code-ext-index** : Lucene index of question code segments of Stack Overflow

 - **scripts** : It contains batch script to access fastText model
-- **fastText.7z** : It contains our trained skip-gram model and fastText tool (You need to unzip this file.
+- **fastText.7z** : It contains our trained skip-gram model and fastText tool.
+(You need to unzip this file and make sure the **fasttext** command is working.
 More details on this tool's dependencis can be found here: https://fasttext.cc/docs/en/support.html)

 - **NL-Query+GroundTruth** : It contains NL query and ground truth API classes (i.e., the order is important)
 - **NLP2API-Results-Borda** :  It contains NL query and suggested API classes (Borda)